KamilaOtabekova/Mini-project-of-Kamila-Otabekova/README.md

 # *Mini-project-of-Kamila-Otabekova*

-The purpose of this project to create a web application which will display Webster University's student schedule in timetable type using docker, python and html.
+The purpose of this project to create a web application which will display Webster University's student schedule by using docker, python and html.

 ****Steps followed to create.****